 Understanding Invesco QQQ Trust, Series 1's Unusual Options Activity

-On Tuesday, shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw unusual options activity.
-After the option alert, the stock price moved down to $353.66.
+Shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $353.28.

 - Option Type: SWEEP